learnernewbie/testdiscord/privacy-policy.md

 - No extra data is collected except as needed to display commands and operate features.
 - All Discord data access is subject to Discord’s Privacy Policy.

-For any data concerns contact: [YOUR EMAIL OR CONTACT LINK]
+For any data concerns contact: me in the discord server